goalifyplus/docs/administrator-guides/email/setup/README.md

 # Email Configuration

-Rocket.Chat have multiple features using email, like notifications, email verification, mailer, and much more.
+Goalify.Chat have multiple features using email, like notifications, email verification, mailer, and much more.

-Before using those features, you will have to connect a SMTP server to Rocket.Chat.
+Before using those features, you will have to connect a SMTP server to Goalify.Chat.
 To do that you will need to have access to an SMTP server and valid SMTP login credentials.

 ## Setup credentials